Summary

 Everyone has a different history and your care now will be based on this.

 Drug resistance is a specialist area of HIV care.
-If your doctor is not an expert, they will need to work with someone who is.
+If your doctor is not an expert, they will need to work with other people who are.